Enable featured clothing of an observed person (preview)

 You can view the following short video that discusses how to view and use the featured clothing insight.

 The featured clothing insight is available when indexing your file by choosing the Advanced option -> Advanced video or Advanced video + audio preset (under Video + audio indexing).
-Standard indexing will not include this insight.
+Standard indexing doesn't include this insight.

 This screenshot represents an indexing video option.